OakleyJacob/my-tic-tac-toe/README.md

 # ❌ ⭕️ Tic Tac Toe

 This is a web game for two players on one device, taking turns.
-You will have to use component state to keep track of whose turn it is and which squares have been marked by each player.
-This project will challenge your knowledge of React but should also be an exercise in creating good user experiences.

-When creating a project it is important to think about organization of your code.
-It is best practice to separate and compartmentalize all the actions in your code.
-The square UI will be in its own component.
-App.js controls of all the data in state, renders the other components, and performs the game logic.
+Alternatively the user can select one of the single player difficulties to play solo.

 ### Deployed Link